 Non-destructive (real-time).
 The digital audio data in your track is not changed but simply altered on the fly during playback.
 This means you can experiment with effects parameters, bypass effects, or remove them entirely at any time.
 Since most effects require complex numeric calculations, real-time effects processing puts a heavy load on your computer’s CPU.
 If you use too many effects, the CPU will not be able to keep up and playback will sound choppy and disconnected.You can also apply real-time audio effects to a submix in a bus.
 For example, rather than patching separate reverb effects in each of several guitar tracks, you can mix the guitar tracks together in a bus and apply a single reverb effect to the submix.
 This makes much more efficient use of CPU time.
 Patching effects on a bus also opens up new creative possibilities.

 The File > Export > Audio command, allows you to apply real-time effects when you export, so you do not need to apply your effects destructively or use the Track view Tracks > Bounce to Track(s) command to prepare the tracks beforehand.
-For information about exporting audio, see Preparing audio for distribution.All plug-in effects and soft synths have a Preset window you can use to save and recall your favorite settings for those plug-ins.
+For information about exporting audio, see Exporting audio.All plug-in effects and soft synths have a Preset window you can use to save and recall your favorite settings for those plug-ins.

 Tip - Searching Documentation